 Can any parent bring in their child for random drug testing, even if the child is not under jurisdiction (Court Order) of the court ?,

 NO, Juvenile has to be under the jurisdiction of the court.

-Delinquency matters the age range us under 17 years of age, except status offenses the age range is under 16 years old.
+Delinquency matters the age range us under 17 years of age.
 Neglect/Abuse proceedings the age range is under 18 years of age.